radareorg/radare2-book/visual_mode/visual_disassembly.md

 ## Navigation

 Move within the Disassembly using arrow keys or `hjkl`.
-Use `o` to seek directly to a flag or an offset, type it when requested by the prompt: `[offset]>`.
+Use `g` to seek directly to a flag or an offset, type it when requested by the prompt: `[offset]>`.
 Follow a jump or a call using the `number` of your keyboard `[0-9]` and the number on the right in disassembly to follow a call or a jump.
 In this example typing `1` on the keyboard would follow the call to `sym.imp.__libc_start_main` and therefore, seek at the offset of this symbol.

 ```